Partner at AKD Lawyers

 What is Louisiana’s “No Pay, No Play” law?

-What are the new compensation limits in 2025?
+What are the new compensation limits for uninsured drivers after August 1, 2025?

 Yes.
 Exceptions include DWI, intentional acts, felony involvement, hit-and-run incidents, victims in legally parked vehicles, and passengers who are not the vehicle’s owner.